tmcgilchrist/scala-hedgehog/doc/tutorial.md

 it finds an argument that falsifies a property, it tries to _shrink_ that argument before it is reported.

 This is done automatically!
-This is crucially different from [QuickCheck] and [ScalaCheck] which requires some hand-holding when it comes to shrinking.
+This is crucially different from [QuickCheck](http://hackage.haskell.org/package/QuickCheck) and [ScalaCheck](https://www.scalacheck.org) which require some hand-holding when it comes to shrinking.
 We recommended watching the [original presentation](../README.md#motivation) for more information on how this works.